noib3/nvim-oxi/README.md

 }
 ```

-Then `cargo test` will test that code from within a new Neovim instance with an
+Then `cargo test` will spawn a new Neovim process with an empty config, run
-empty config.
+that code and exit.
 There are a couple of gotchas:

 - after changing a piece of code, `cargo build` has to be run before you can
   test that with `cargo test`;